 "Avoid fading and reduce pilling by turning your clothes inside out when washing," she said.
 "This is especially important for denim and dark articles of clothing."

 If you don't want to overextend your clothing budget, you need to treat your current pieces with respect.

 "Crumpling your clothes on the floor every night requires more turns in the washing machine and leads to faster wear-out," said Woroch.
 "Hang up your clothes the minute you remove them to increase longevity."

-A few other suggestions include folding knitwear, since hangars can damage the stitching.
-You should also be sure to remove the plastic from dry-cleaned garments and toss away those wire hangers, as they aren’t the best for retaining clothing shape, added Woroch.
+Another suggestion is to fold knitwear, since hangers can damage the stitching.
+And be sure to remove the plastic from dry-cleaned garments and toss away those wire hangers, as they aren't the best for retaining clothing shape, added Woroch.

-Remove some of the guesswork involved in buying clothing by having someone else recommend pieces for you.
-Often, fashion bloggers will share links to styles as well as information on where to find them.
+Remove some of the guesswork from buying clothing by having someone else recommend pieces for you.
+Often, fashion bloggers will share links to styles as well as information on where to find certain items.

 "Both women mix low-cost looks — ASOS, Forever 21 — with higher-end styles to create a signature and affordable look," she said.